lue-bird/elm-syntax-to-fsharp/README.md

 Please [report any issues](https://github.com/lue-bird/elm-syntax-to-fsharp/issues/new) you notice <3

 ### why F#?
--   it runs decently fast (remember to enable AOT compilation) and can even compile further into Wasm or using [fable](https://fable.io/) even into languages like rust
+-   it runs decently fast (remember to enable AOT compilation) and can even compile further into Wasm or using [fable](https://fable.io/) into languages like rust
 -   it's pretty much a superset of elm which makes transpiling easy

 ### how do I use the transpiled output?